Single Touch Payroll (STP)

 Monthly Employee Earnings Indicator

-STP data are compiled into calendar month reference periods of wages and salaries paid by employers.
-These are currently released as experimental estimates in the Monthly Employee Earnings Indicator on a six-monthly basis, with the intention to release on a quarterly basis in the future.
-Estimates in this release are compiled using STP data received around 6 weeks after the end of the latest reference month.
+STP data are compiled into calendar month reference periods of total wages and salaries paid by employers.
+Estimates are compiled using STP data received around 6 weeks after the end of the latest reference month and are scoped and weighted to all active employing businesses/organisations in the Australian economy.

-The release includes percentage changes and total level estimates.
-Percentage change estimates are available for national, state and territory, Australian and New Zealand Standard Industry Classification (ANZSIC) division, employment size and public/private sector, as outlined in Standard Economic Sector Classifications of Australia.
-Level estimates for these classifications will be available in future releases.
+The release includes level estimates and percentage change for national, state and territory, Australian and New Zealand Standard Industry Classification (ANZSIC) division and subdivision, employment size and public/private sector, as outlined in Standard Economic Sector Classifications of Australia.

 The estimates are presented as an original series only.
-Seasonally adjusted and trend estimates are not yet available.
-A number of years of data will be required before seasonal patterns can be observed and adjusted for.
+Seasonally adjusted and trend estimates are not yet available as a number of years of stable data are required before seasonal patterns can be observed and adjusted for.

 To improve the comparability of estimates between calendar months, an adjustment has been applied to account for the differing number of days in each month.
 The adjustment standardises all months to an average length of days and is known as calendar adjustment.
 This type of adjustment is usually done as part of seasonal adjustment.